-Alone in my grandparents living room, we sat in front of the stereo.
+Alone in my grandparents living room, we sat in front of the massive component stereo.
 Among the vinyl records, 8-tracks, and cassette tapes, she reached for a new CD.
-She carefully removed the shiny disc from it’s case and placed it in a retractable tray while explaining that we need to be really careful so it will not scratch.
+She carefully removed the shiny disc from it’s case and placed it in a retractable tray while explaining that we need to be very careful so it will not scratch.
 Lesson 1: Music is precious.

 A big smile stretched across her face and she burst into a fit of dancing.
-She paused to looked at me, still smiling, and grabbed my hands to pull me into her happy prance.
+She paused to looked at me, still smiling, then grabbed my hands to pull me into her happy prance.
 Her transformation in that moment is one I will never forget.
 Lesson 3: Music is meant to be shared.
 Lesson 4: It will change you.